chain-io/portal-graphql-examples/README.md

 `CLIENT_ID=ABC CLIENT_SECRET=secretpass node ./examples/getAttachment.js`

 The only dependency for these examples is the [Got](https://github.com/sindresorhus/got) library for HTTP requests.
 You can substitute any HTTP library with minor adjustments to the code.

+## Getting and using an API Key

+To request an api key, email support@chain.io and include the email address of an existing Chain.io user as well as a link to the company page for the company you'd like access to.

+For more information on accessing the API, see this [help article](https://support.chain.io/hc/en-us/articles/360053497734-Using-the-Chain-io-Portal-GraphQL-API)

+To explore the API visit https://portal.chain.io/graphql (You must log into the Chain.io portal to access this page).